mailin-api/sendinblue-java-mvn/README.md

-# SendinBlue MVN Central Repository
+# SendinBlue Mvn Central Repository

-This is [SendinBlue](https://www.sendinblue.com) provided API V2 MVN central repository.
+This is [SendinBlue](https://www.sendinblue.com) provided API V2 Mvn central repository.
 It implements the various exposed APIs that you can read more about on https://apidocs.sendinblue.com.

 SendinBlue API's use HTTP Authentication through an api key.
 You can create your api key from [API Console](https://my.sendinblue.com/advanced/apikey), after you sign up for an account with SendinBlue.
 You must use latest version 2.0, access key, for accessing APIs.